Vyral/base-template/_posts/2020-01-03-the-10-commandments-of-the-home-buying-process.md

   - Home Buyer Tips
   - Real Estate
 excerpt: >-
-  Homebuyers: Follow these 10 real estate commandments to ensure you make it all the way to the closing table.
+  Homebuyers: Follow these 10 real estate commandments to ensure you make it to the closing table.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Misty+Soldwisch/The+10+Commandments+of+the+Home+Buying+Process.mp4
 pullquote: >-